kallaics/gitops-demo/docs/deploy-required-infrastructure-elements.md

        curl -s -o /dev/null -I -w "%{http_code}"http://192.168.1.2:30583/healthz
        ```

-       You will be get HTTP error 404, that means our nginx ingress controller is working well, but no ingresses configured yet.
+       First request will give HTTP 200 and the second will return HTTP error 400, that means our nginx ingress controller is working well, but no ingresses configured yet.

        Note: The ports at end of the URL will be changes anytime, if Nginx ingress controller will be redeployed by FluxCD .